icetianli/icetianli.github.io/about.md

 I am Tian Li and a PhD student in Bristol Glaciology Centre of University of Bristol.

 I have strong interests in glacial changes of Antarctic Ice Sheet under climate change.
-In particular, my research focus on Antarctic ice shelves, which are vital parts in ice-ocean-atmosphere system.
+In particular, my research focuses on Antarctic ice shelves, which are vital parts in ice-ocean-atmosphere system.
 I mainly use remote sensing technologies to study dynamics of ice shelves, quantify their response to different oceanic and atmospheric factors.

 ## Research Interests
-Glacial Dynamics
+Glaciology

 Antarctic Ice Sheet